 1. Staff should consult with parents of students at risk of anaphylaxis and the bus service provider to ensure that appropriate risk minimisation and prevention strategies and processes are in place to address an anaphylactic reaction should it occur on the way to and from school on the bus.
 This includes the availability and administration of an Adrenaline Auto-injector.
 The Adrenaline Auto-injector and ASCIA Action Plan for Anaphylaxis must be with the student even if this child is deemed too young to carry an Adrenaline Auto-injector on their person at school.

-EXCURSIONS/SPORTING EVENTS
+EXCURSIONS/EVENTS

 1. Sufficient staff supervising the special event must be trained in the administration of an Adrenaline Auto-injector and be able to respond quickly to an anaphylactic reaction if required.